Who needs a rod? Man 'snags' 20kg kingfish with his bare hands

 A Tauranga man pulled in the biggest fish he's ever caught, spearing and pulling in a 20kg beast with his bare hands.

-Logan Reid was walking his dog at the Miles Lane Reserve along the Wairoa River yesterday when he spotted a "massive" kingfish lying on it's side.
+Logan Reid was walking his dog at the Miles Lane Reserve along the Wairoa River yesterday when he spotted a "massive" kingfish lying on its side.

 He presumed it was dead and approached it which startled the 1.1m long fish as it swam off into the river.